robert7/dnaera-to-23andme/README.md

 ## Status And Limits

 - This repo provides a standalone converter, not changes to getbased or DNAEra.
+- Its primary objective is to make DNAEra raw exports importable into the getbased app: `https://app.getbased.health/`
 - It emits 23andMe-style tab-separated output with DNAEra metadata preserved as comments.
 - It is optimized for the SNPs getbased actually imports, not for perfect reconstruction of the full DNAEra array.
 - The exact custom manifest named in the DNAEra export header has not been downloaded into this repo.